MaddyGuthridge/Universal-Controller-Script/docs/contributing/controlmatcher.md

   be seen in the implementation of the jog wheel on the M-Audio Hammer 88 Pro, where the sub-matcher is used to make events map to a different type of jog wheel depending on whether the encoder is pressed down or not.

+## `IndexedMatcher`

+A control matcher that can be used to match controls that use sequential CC control numbers.
+This matcher performs significantly better than a basic matcher, and can be used in many scenarios given a clear controller definition.

+## `ShiftMatcher`

+A control matcher that matches different controls based on whether a shift button is pressed.
+This can be used alongside more advanced control matchers in order to build advanced control matching systems.

+## `IControlMatcher`

+The interface used by control matchers.
+If the matchers documented above don't suit your needs, you can implement this interface to create your own control matcher.

+### Methods to Implement
+* `matchEvent(self, event: eventData) -> Optional[ControlEvent]`: Given an
+  event, return a [`ControlEvent`](controlevent.md) mapped to the matched control, or `None` if there were no matches.
+* `getControls(self) -> list[ControlSurface]`: Return a list of
+  the controls managed by this control matcher.